tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/3/LessonPlan.md

   * A high standard deviation means that the value is an outlier.

 * Pandas provides a series of functions that can be used to calculate risk.
-The `std` function is used to calculate standard deviation for a DataFrame.
+The `std` function is used to calculate the standard deviation for a DataFrame.

 * Standard deviation can be used to determine the risk associated with an investment.
 Standard deviation is also used to calculate how much returns have been distributed from the average.

-* The greater the standard deviation, the greater the risk and the potential for a greater payout.
+* The higher the standard deviation, the greater the risk and the potential for a higher payout.

 End the presentation and open the unsolved Jupyter notebook.
 Live code how to use Pandas to calculate standard deviation to evaluate risk and highlight the following: